World Bank chief pledges support for Ivory Coast, urges true peace

 Ivory Coast has started showing signs of revival since the end of violence last year, which erupted after former President Laurent Gbagbo disputed a late 2010 election result that showed he had lost to Ouattara.

-The violence, which killed 3,000 people, continued even after Gbagbo was captured and transferred to The Hague to stand trail at the International Criminal Court on charges of crimes against humanity.
+The violence, which killed 3,000 people, continued even after Gbagbo was captured and transferred to The Hague to stand trial at the International Criminal Court on charges of crimes against humanity.

 Now the world's top cocoa grower is struggling to cope with a spate of armed raids this month on police and military installations, raising fears of renewed instability.

-Earlier on Tuesday, Kim visited a World Bank-funded youth training center, where students include ex-combatants.
+Earlier on Tuesday, Kim visited a World Bank-funded youth training centre, where students include ex-combatants.

 Kim again expressed hope for lasting peace.